axon4/bookMarker/README.md

-# Bookmarker
+# BookMarker

-* Save bookmarks for any website address.
+* save bookMarks for any webSite
-* Bookmarks saved in local storage.
+* bookMarks saved in local-storage
-* Anchor background for all the anchor tags.
+* anchor-backGround for all the anchor-tags

 ## Stack